Oyeins-GUI/Votr/README.md

     •   The elections-id variable represents the unique id for every election created by incrementing whenever an election is created
     •   The registration-fee variable holds how many STX an organization will pay for registration.
 It's a variable because the
-        votr-admin only will have the right to change it
+        Votr.io-admin only will have the right to change it
     •   The total-registered-organizations variable keeps a count for the number of registered organizations
-    •   The votr-admin variable is a wallet address that has the permission to register an organization, end an election, change the registration fee and also set a new admin.
+    •   The Votr.io-admin variable is a wallet address that has the permission to register an organization, end an election, change the registration fee and also set a new admin.
 ### **Functions**
     • get-last-token-id